evanimenon/multimodal-fleet-manager/README.txt

 system using Object-Oriented Programming principles in Java.
-It supports managing land, air, and water vehicles, tracking mileage, fuel consumption, passenger and cargo loads, maintenance requirements, persistence to file, sorting and reporting through a CLI menu.
+It supports managing land, air, and water vehicles, tracking mileage, fuel consumption, passenger and cargo loads, maintenance requirements, persistence to file, sorting and reporting through a CLI menu and Multi-threaded Highway Simulator (one thread per vehicle)

 ------------------------------------------------------------
 How to Compile and Run